Healthy Japanese Sweets To Keep An Eye Out For

 Kanten (寒天)

 Kanten, also known as agar, is a hardening agent used to make jellos.
-This calorie-free seaweed is clear in color, high in fiber, and contains calcium and iron.
-Japanese women love to eat this when they’re looking to shed some weight but still have a sweet tooth since it’s filling, calorie-free, and tasty.
+This calorie-free seaweed is clear in color, high in fiber and contains calcium and iron.
+Japanese women love to eat this when they’re looking to shed some weight but still have a sweet tooth since it’s filling, calorie-free and tasty.
 You can find kanten in fruit jellos or in traditional Japanese sweets such as yokan (羊羹), which is a jello made with red bean paste.
 This article has a few recipes for making your own kanten coffee jelly, matcha soy milk pudding and blueberry rose jelly.

 Kuzu (くず)

 Kuzu is an amazing thickening agent that’s high in fiber.
 It’s also known to reduce high blood pressure, regulate blood sugar and relieve tension such as in migraines and muscle cramps.
 One of the most common Japanese desserts using kuzu is called kuzukiri (くずきり) and looks like long clear noodles dipped in a cold sweet “soup.”
 It’s another filling dessert that’s amazing for your digestive system.
-You can find simple kuzukiri desserts in most convenience stores and Japanese-style cafes.

-Black sesame (黒ごま)
+Black Sesame (黒ごま)

 If you see black sesame ice cream as an option at the parlor, definitely give it a try.
 It has a wonderful “nutty” taste that counterbalances the sweetness of the ice cream.
 Plus, since ice cream is cold, it’s great to have some warming properties from the sesame seeds themselves.
-As for more Japanese sweets, you’ll find black sesame in puddings — another delight with a great texture.
+As for more Japanese sweets, you’ll find black sesame in puddings—another delight with a great texture.

-Azuki beans (あずき豆)
+Azuki Beans (あずき豆)

-We can’t have a list of healthy desserts in Japan without including Azuki beans!
-These red beans are a Japanese favorite and are high in fiber, and low calories so they really fill you up.
-The beans are also high in protein which helps slow down sugar absorption so you aren’t left with a big spike in blood sugar.
+We can’t have a list of healthy desserts in Japan without including azuki beans!
+These red beans are a Japanese favorite.
+They are high in fiber and low in calories, so they really fill you up.
+The beans are also high in protein, which helps slow down sugar absorption so you aren’t left with a big spike in blood sugar.
+Azuki beans are found in many traditional desserts, especially daifuku (大福) which is a round soft ball of mochi (pounded rice) filled with red bean paste.
+You can typically choose between tsubuan (where not all beans are blended) or koshian (where the bean paste is smooth).

 Soybeans (大豆)

-Soybeans are an amazing source of protein and fiber and are low cholesterol.
+Soybeans are an amazing source of protein and fiber and have low cholesterol.
 They’re especially great if you’re looking for a dairy replacement.
-You’ll likely find controversial opinions on whether or not soy is truly healthy, but I personally find soy to be a good source of nutrition, especially since Japanese soybeans are better quality with less processing than the ones feared in areas such as the US (the source of most controversy).
+You’ll likely find controversial opinions on whether or not soy is truly healthy, but I personally find soy to be a good source of nutrition.
+Especially since Japanese soybeans are of better quality and have less processing than the ones feared in areas such as the US (the source of most controversy).
+As long as you’re using it as a dairy replacement, the options for tofu-based desserts in Japan are endless.
+Some of my favorites here in Japan are tofu puddings and soy cheesecakes.

 Kinako (きな粉)